-- Marco Crimi Marco Crimi serves as a Research Program Manager in the Scientific Office of the Fondazione...
+- Mary Wang Mary Wang is a Research Program Manager in the Scientific Office of Fondazione Telethon, Italy....

 This unique network of 16 biobanks from 8 EU countries stores and distributes quality DNA, cell and tissue samples for scientists conducting research on rare diseases, including neuromuscular disorders.
 It was set up by two patient organisations, now partners of TREAT-NMD, EURORDIS (European Organisation for Rare Diseases) and AFM (Association Française contre les Myopathies).